 PNWU annually collects, reports, and discloses crime statistics per the Clery Act as revised and effective July 1, 2015.
-These crimes are those that occur on or within the University's Clery geography and that are reported to local police agencies or to campus security authority.
-These statistics must be reported to the Department of Education and be included in the Annual Security Report for the three most recent calendar years.
+These crimes are those that occur on or within the University's Clery geography and that are reported to local law enforcement agencies or to any campus security authority.
+These statistics must be reported to the Department of Education and be included in the annual campus safety and security report for the three most recent calendar years.

 Each year, an email notification is made to all enrolled students and employees that includes an electronic link to access the Annual Security Report.
-Copies of the report may also be obtained from PNWU Campus Security and Human Resources.
+Copies of the report may also be obtained by emailing and Human Resources.